Recently, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind. Gone.

 I do go online a lot.
 My own writings appear there, obviously.
 But that lack of real careers in local arts coverage holds online as well.
 You’ll starve just like Poe.
 Critics are as much a part of our eroding American middle class as disappearing readers and unemployed musicians.
 What you’ll find on most such arts websites is that the only people making a salary are the site’s editors or founder.
 Many university profs do some arts journalism as a low-paid side hustle, a way to keep their hand in – especially when it’s for an outlet like ‘Slate’ or ‘Salon.’
 Or you’ll find smart, ardent fans and young boosters riding their own hobbyhorses.
 You’ll find artists and writers and musicians doing podcasts and videos, partly as a form of marketing themselves or their buddies.

 In short, it’s the mosh pit we call the web.
 And such freelancers and amateurs have produced some of our best, most creative writing lately.
 But as Doug McLennan of Artsjournal.com pointed out, one thing we’re starting to miss these days is arts coverage as serious news: the kind of long-term, long-form coverage the ‘LATimes’ did on the Getty, for instance, which resulted in the director resigning.
 Or the ongoing, extensive digging into the sexual harassment charges against major media and entertainment figures.
-Piecemeal freelancers generally can’t do that kind of journalism, and getting hip with the web and its latest info-design features doesn’t, either.
+Piecemeal freelancers generally can’t do that kind of journalism, and media outlets getting hip with the web and its latest info-design features don’t cut it, either.

 I cite Timberg’s ‘Culture Crash’ again for his point that the loss of a single record store, literary bar or theater can seriously hurt a city’s arts scene in ways we often don’t realize for years.
 Something so small can re-shape a neighborhood by dispiriting or depleting the crowd of artists and fans once drawn there.
-It’s not simply a matter of nostalgia for an old hangout or attraction.
+It’s not simply a matter of nostalgia for an old hangout or bookstore.
 As Timberg puts it, the loss of a single tooth can transform a person’s face from beautiful to damaged.
 These places and groups, even their lobbies at intermission, are de facto community centers, and their death means one less place where artists and art lovers meet to gossip and quarrel and get inspired.

 Well, ditto for the loss of local, professional critics.
 She or he could have been the spark plug behind a particular energy in the arts, a proselytizer, a path to richer experiences for readers.
-In the end, what we may be seeing is the curtain coming down for what was all along a fleeting profession in America: the arts reviewer writing in a city’s daily paper for a general audience.
+In the end, what we may be seeing is the curtain coming down for what was all along a fleeting profession in America: the arts reviewer writing in a city’s daily paper for a general, local audience.
 But that may be a harbinger of other ongoing but ultimately drastic shifts in our urban infrastructure we won’t fully understand for years.

 Hady: But perhaps we’re also witnessing the birth of something else, something new.

 In which case, whatever that will be, I sure hope it pays.
 Because the current web set-up doesn’t support consistent, thoughtful, ongoing, influential, locally-focused cultural criticism or hard-news journalism – any more than many of our media companies do nowadays.
 Nor does the web support many working artists whose careers were seriously disrupted by the recession.
-So paycheck-wise, critics are now in the same economic hole as the artists or actors, musicians or novelists they cover.
+So paycheck-wise, critics are now in the same economic hole as the actors or artists, musicians or novelists they cover.
 Welcome to our great gig economy, the ‘crash of the creative class.’

 But as Doug McLennan also pointed out, for more than a decade now, many of us have believed the American bookstore was dead and buried.
 The rise of all-powerful Amazon and the collapse of Borders cemented that in the popular mind.
 Yet the past several years have seen notable growth in the numbers of small, independent bookstores like the Wild Detectives in Dallas.
 The loss of Borders and the decline of Barnes & Noble opened up a kind of ‘cultural space’ or market opportunity in different cities and towns.
-Such indie bookstores with their specialized, curated inventories and their beer and wine and all their special events – concerts, films, book panels – such bookstores are becoming small community centers, too.
+Such indie bookstores with their specialized, curated inventories and their beer and wine and all their special events – concerts, films, book panels, even theater performances – such bookstores are becoming small community centers, too.
 Which, in effect, the best ones always were.
 We have felt their lack in our urban environment and have responded.

-And these stores are not just quaint flukes.
+And these independent stores are not just quaint flukes.
 They’re an industry trend.
 The people who always want to buy a book cheap and fast – they left bookstores long ago.
 The people who love the entire bookstore-hangout experience remained, and they make up a worthy market to cater to.